fossfreedom/rhythmweb/README.md

 GTK3 port of the original rhythmweb v0.1x GTK2 plugin - for Rhythmbox v2.96 and above

-Original implementation by Michael Gratton <mike@vee.net>
-Enhancements by fossfreedom and Taylor Raack <taylor@raack.info>
+Original implementation by Michael Gratton Enhancements by fossfreedom and Taylor Raack

 How to use: